 4To make content reachable for students, a teacher might differentiate content, process, or product (using strategies that might include flexible grouping, chunking grade appropriate texts, or tiered assignments) in order to ensure that students are able to access the lesson so that they eventually meet or exceed grade level standards.

 5In order for strategies to lead students to a deeper understanding of the content, a teacher must understand students’ current levels of performance and then purposefully design instructional strategies that will scaffold student learning to a deeper level so that they meet or exceed grade level expectations.
 Scaffolding is defined as “breaking tasks down into smaller elements.”
 Examples of scaffolding include: activating prior knowledge, breaking tasks into smaller parts, and modeling or having student verbalize their thinking process.
 There are many effective techniques for learning; however, scaffolding should be well executed and appropriate to the lesson objectives.
 Conversely, the techniques can also be used ineffectively.
-In order to be effective, the scaffolding technique must be well executed and appropriate to the objectives, and thus succeed in addressing the students’ misunderstanding.
+In order to be effective, the scaffolding technique must be well-executed and appropriate to the objectives, and thus succeed in addressing the students’ misunderstanding.

 6Learning styles include auditory, visual, and kinesthetic (tactile).